UK Office Contacts

 Kathy first became involved with Operation Wallacea in 2001 when she joined the Indonesian expedition as a general volunteer after completing her degree in Biology and Psychology at Liverpool John Moores University (LJMU).
 She was immediately hooked on jungle living and returned to Indonesia with Opwall the next year to collect data for her MSc project on the Buton macaque.
 Following her MSc (distinction) in Evolutionary Psychology at the University of Liverpool, Kathy ran away to Mexico to conduct her PhD on the social relationships of wild spider monkeys.
 Upon completion of her PhD also at the University of Liverpool, Kathy returned to LJMU as a lecturer in Animal Behaviour.
 A few months later, Kathy found herself listening to the Opwall presentation at LJMU in the same lecture theatre as in 2001 volunteering to run a howler monkey project at the Opwall field site in Honduras.
 Less than a year later, Kathy joined the Opwall team on a full time basis to oversee the conservation management and primatology projects in Honduras and to coordinate student research projects across all Opwall field sites.
 Having lived in the jungle for too long to be accepted back into civilized society, Kathy continues to reside with her monkeys in Mexico.

-Terrestrial Research and Operations Officer: Dr. Danielle Gilroy
+Terrestrial Research and Operations Officer; Senior Scientist: Dr. Danielle Gilroy

 Marine Operations Manager and Site Manager Hoga island: Pippa Mansell